 Expectations and a communication plan for supervision should be completed by each student and their principal supervisor after admission and then periodically throughout the candidature.
 Topics for discussion may include:

 Changing your supervisor

-Such requests will need to be supported by the relevant Associate Dean (Research and Research Training) and approved by the Director (Research Training and Development).
+Such requests will need to be supported by the Head of School and approved by the Associate Dean, Graduate Research School.

 The University will accommodate requests for changes to the supervisory team wherever possible.
 If no other suitable supervisor within USQ is available, the supervisory team may need to stay the same, or the student may need to withdraw from the program and seek a transfer to another university.

-Students and supervisors are encouraged to contact the Office of Research Graduate Studies (ORGS) if assistance is required.
+Students and supervisors are encouraged to contact the Graduate Research School (GRS) if assistance is required.